Do you want to know how the rich get away with paying little to no taxes, while many others overpay on their taxes?

 So for example, if you owed $2 in taxes, and had a $3 tax credit, then the government would be paying YOU $1 in the form of a tax refund.

-And I really want you to understand this so that’s why I am dedicating the rest of this post to Tax Credits.
+And we really want you to understand this so that’s why we’re dedicating the rest of this post to tax credits.

 The “What” and “Why” of Business Tax Credits